LynneMcGrail/Portfolio-Project-2-HarryPotter-Quiz/README.md

 - Stack Overflow for troubleshooting and fixing errors
 - The Slack community for tips, advice, quick fixes and kind words.
 Especially [Chris Williams](https://github.com/Chr15w1986) who gave me good advice and for better coding practice.
 - My family for their support and patience.

+This site Harry Potter Quiz was designed and developed in conjunction with the Full Stack Software Developer Diploma course (eccommerce) at the Code Institute.
+I would like to thank my mentor, my cohort facilitator, the members of our cohort, the Slack community and Code Institute for all their support.

 #### RETURN TO THE [TOP](#harry-potter-quiz)